How to start a cat boarding business and get it right

 • Download the JIM app to explore its features for mobile payments.

-With your business plan taking shape, the next step is funding.
 The Small Business Administration (SBA) is a good place to start.
-Their loan programs, like the SBA 7(a) or Microloan, are often favorable to new service businesses.
+Their loan programs, like the SBA 7(a) or Microloan, are favorable to new service businesses.
+SBA Microloans provide up to $50,000 through nonprofit intermediary lenders, with interest rates generally between 8% and 13% and a maximum repayment term of seven years.
+The average microloan is about $13,000.

-SBA Microloans typically range from $5,000 to $50,000, with interest rates between 8% and 13%.
-Lenders will want to see a detailed business plan and a personal credit score of 680 or higher.
-You might also explore equipment financing specifically for your cattery enclosures.
+Lenders want to see a detailed business plan and a personal credit score of 680 or higher.
+Equipment financing specifically for your cattery enclosures is another option to explore.

 Estimate your working capital

-A detail that can catch new owners off guard is underestimating working capital.
-You should budget for at least six months of operating expenses.
+Underestimating working capital catches many new owners off guard.
+Budget for at least six months of operating expenses.
 This covers rent, insurance, payroll, and supplies before your revenue becomes consistent.
 For a small facility, this could be $15,000 to $30,000.

 Here are 3 immediate steps to take: